njones430/Intro-to-SWE-Project/Sprint4.md

 Functions
 -
-The API contains four distinct functions: create, delete, get, and edit.
+The API contains four distinct functions: create, replace, update, delete, get, and edit.
 Each of these functions has an outlined JSON representation and internal variables which are elaborated on below.

 - create: creates a new budget
   - Path parameters: parent (a string that contains the name of the account that the budget is created in)